Sleep ApneaSkip to the navigation

 - Obesity.
 Fat in the neck area can press down on the tissues around the airways.
 This narrows the airways and can cause sleep apnea.

 - Some medicines that are taken for conditions such as allergies, long-term pain, insomnia, or anxiety.
-These medicines, such as narcotics, can also relax the muscles and tissues in the throat, causing it to narrow.
+These medicines, such as opioids, can also relax the muscles and tissues in the throat, causing it to narrow.

 With sleep apnea, there are symptoms that you may notice and symptoms that others may notice when you're asleep.